isc-projects/stork/doc/user/install.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Kea Control Agent (CA) may be configured to accept connections only over TLS.
-It requires specifying ``trust-anchor``, ``cert-file`` and ``key-file`` values in
+This requires specifying ``trust-anchor``, ``cert-file``, and ``key-file`` values in
 the ``kea-ctrl-agent.conf`` file.
 For details, see the
 `Kea Administrator Reference Manual <https://kea.readthedocs.io/en/latest/index.html>`_.

 The Stork agent can communicate with Kea over TLS, via the same certificates
-that it uses in communication with the Stork server.
+that the agent uses in communication with the Stork server.

-The Stork agent by default requires that the Kea Control Agent provide a trusted TLS certificate.
+The Stork agent, by default, requires that the Kea Control Agent provide a trusted TLS certificate.
 If Kea uses a self-signed certificate, the Stork agent can be launched with the
 ``--skip-tls-cert-verification`` flag or ``STORK_AGENT_SKIP_TLS_CERT_VERIFICATION`` environment
 variable set to 1, to disable Kea certificate verification.